A consistent light-cone-gauge superstring field theory: Covariant versus light-cone gauge quantization

 \subsection{Transformation by isomorphism \texorpdfstring{$S$}{S}}

-We use the world-sheet super-space formalism in this section.
+We use the worldsheet super-space formalism in this section.
 To consider the isomorphism $S$ in more detail, let us consider what transformations it induces on oscillators in the light-cone gauge.
-Extending the claim given in \cite{Erler:2020beb}, we make the following conjecture\footnote{ Although we have not yet proved this conjecture, it seems to be quite natural and the Appendix~\ref{proof} provides evidence that supports that it is true. }: \begin{description} \item[\textbf{Conjecture.}] Let $\mathcal{O}$ be an operator without contractions with $X^{+}$ or $\psi^{+}$.
-Then
+Extending the claim given in \cite{Erler:2020beb}, we make the following conjecture:\footnote{ Although we have not yet proved this conjecture, it seems to be quite natural and the Appendix~\ref{proof} provides evidence that supports that it is true. }